D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/web3-game-example.md

-# TON blockchain for games
+# TON Blockchain for games

 ## What’s in the tutorial
-In this tutorial we will consider how to add the TON blockchain to a game.
+In this tutorial we will consider how to add TON Blockchain to a game.
 For our example, we will use a Flappy Bird clone written in Phaser and will add GameFi features step by step.
 In the tutorial we will use short code pieces and pseudocode to make it more readable.
 Also, we will provide links to real code blocks to help you understand better.
 The whole implementation can be found in the [demo repo](https://github.com/ton-community/flappy-bird).

 ![Flappy Bird game without GameFi features](/img/tutorials/gamefi-flappy/no-gamefi-yet.png)

 We are going to implement the following:
-- Achievements.
-Let’s reward our users with [SBTs](/v3/concepts/glossary#sbt).
+- **Achievements.** Let’s reward our users with [SBTs](/v3/concepts/glossary#sbt).
 The achievement system is a great tool to increase user engagement.
-- Game currency.
-In TON blockchain it’s easy to launch your own token (jetton).
+- **Game currency.** In TON Blockchain, it’s easy to launch your own token (jetton).
 The token can be used to create an in-game economy.
 Our users will be able to earn the game coins to spend them later.
-- Game shop.
-We will provide users with the possibility to purchase in-game items using either in-game currency or the TON coin itself.
+- **Game shop.** We will provide users with the possibility to purchase in-game items using either in-game currency or the TON coin itself.

 ## Preparations